 Step 3: Choosing the Best Package

 Basically it is dirt cheap.
-Usually the cost is $7.99/month, but I have partnered up with them and they sent me a special link that takes that price down to $3.95/month!
-Finally, a little perk for reading the Money Peach Blog!
+Usually the cost is $7.99/month, but I have partnered up with Bluehost and they sent me a special link that takes that price down to $4.95/month!

 This link was inside the button you clicked above and is also in the button right below: